Associate Vice Chancellor for Human Resources

 To apply, please complete the online application process available on the Web at http://consensus.uncw.edu.
 A letter of interest, curriculum vitae, and contact information for three professional references should be addressed to Bob Fraser, Chair – AVC-HR Search Committee, and attached to the online application – not emailed or mailed.
 Attachments must be either Microsoft Word or Adobe PDF documents.
 For questions regarding the online application process, please contact Human Resources at (910) 962-3160.
 Under North Carolina law, applications and related materials are confidential personnel documents and not subject to public release.
 Priority consideration will be given to online applications received by August 1, 2014, but applications will be accepted until the position is filled.

 UNC Wilmington actively fosters a diverse and inclusive working and learning environment and is an equal-opportunity employer.
-Qualified men and women from all racial, ethnic or other minority groups are strongly encouraged to apply.
+Qualified men and women from all racial, ethnic or other minority groups, protected veterans, and individuals with disabilities are strongly encouraged to apply.